You are currently viewing How to become a digital nomad to travel full-time

 Being a nomad also often allows you to have more flexibility in terms of destinations and/or dates.
 Being flexible is literally the #1 best way to find much better prices for your plane tickets (but we don’t have deals for one-way flights on the Flytrippers flight deals page, only roundtrips).

-It’s also easier to take advantage of sweet spots in travel rewards programs (spending weeks in a Marriott category 1 hotel in Bali or Spain or getting Aeroplan flights for just a few thousand points) and travel for almost free.
+It’s also easier to take advantage of sweet spots in travel rewards programs (spending weeks in an inexpensive Marriott hotel in Bali or Spain or getting Aeroplan flights for just a few thousand points) and travel for almost free.

 Or to be able to move around based on the free accommodations found on Trusted Housesitters.